actualbudget/actual/docs/budgeting/categories.md

 ![](/img/categories/RenameCategoryOptions.png)

-If the category your deleting has a positive balance **OR** has been used for existing transactions you will be presented with a box to select which category the balance and or transactions should be moved to.
+If the category you're deleting has a positive balance **OR** has been used for existing transactions you will be presented with a box to select which category the balance and/or transactions should be moved to.

 ![](/img/categories/CategoryDeleteConfirmation.png)